-His material, which proposed the changing of the clocks, was discussed by the British government at the time, but was never implemented until 1916.
-That is when daylight savings was officially introduced.
-In a sad twist of fate, Willett never got to see it in action as he died the year before, as reported by 20minutos.es.
+His material, which proposed the changing of the clocks, was discussed by the British government at the time but was never implemented until 1916.
+That is when daylight saving was officially introduced.
+In a sad twist of fate, Willett never got to see it in action as he died the year before.

 Share this story